 General benefits of CPO cars include:

-Buyers should be aware that they pay more for a CPO car than for a typical used car, but the higher price should be worth it for the extra attention, coverage and the peace of mind buyers receive.
+Buyers should be aware that they pay more for a CPO car than for a typical used car, but the higher price should be worth it for the extra attention, coverage and peace of mind buyers receive.

 Once you drive your new car off the dealership lot, its value will drop immediately in your early years of ownership.
 On mainstream vehicles, expect your new car to lose at least 30 percent of its value in the first two years of ownership.
 Consult used-car value guides to get an idea of what a particular model will be worth in the future.
 Leasing guides are another good source, even if you intend to buy instead.
 Lease payments are calculated based on residual, or resale, values.